atokolyi/atokolyi.github.io/index.md

 ## Research interests

-I'm broadly interested in any application of computation and mathematics to biology, but at the moment I enjoy looking at the interactions between humans and microbes (e.g. bacteria, viruses, and fungi), and how this relates to both health and disease.
+I'm broadly interested in the application of computation and mathematics to biology, but at the moment I enjoy looking at the interactions between humans and microbes (e.g. bacteria, viruses, and fungi), and how this relates to both health and disease.

 ## Currently working on